 This picture memorialises two wealthy, educated and powerful young men.
-On the left is Jean de Dinteville, aged 29, French ambassador to England in 1533.
-To the right stands his friend, Georges de Selve, aged 25, bishop of Lavaur, who acted on several occasions as ambassador to the Emperor, the Venetian Republic and the Holy See.
+On the left is Jean de Dinteville, French ambassador to England in 1533.
+To the right stands his friend, Georges de Selve, bishop of Lavaur, who acted on several occasions as ambassador to the Emperor, the Venetian Republic and the Holy See.
+The inscription on Dinteville's dagger and the book on which Selve rests his arm indicate that they are in their 29th and 25th years respectively.

 The picture is in a tradition showing learned men with books and instruments.
 The objects on the upper shelf include a celestial globe, a portable sundial and various other instruments used for understanding the heavens and measuring time.
 Among the objects on the lower shelf is a lute, a case of flutes, a hymn book, a book of arithmetic and a terrestrial globe.